TU does not discriminate against students, faculty or staff based on sex in any of

 providing training and education materials for students and employees; changing and

-publicizing the university’s policies on sexual misconduct; and conducting climate
+publicizing the university’s policies on sexual harassment and other misconduct; and

-surveys regarding sexual violence.
-In instances affecting many persons, an alleged
+conducting climate surveys regarding sexual violence.
+In instances affecting many

 Factors to Consider in Weighing a Request for Confidentiality